spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire.md

 Visit [the Alpine repo](https://github.com/alpinejs/alpine) for more installation options.

+## Demo application

+In [this repo on GitHub](https://github.com/spatie/laravel-medialibrary-pro-app), you'll find a demo Laravel application in which you'll find examples of how to use Media Library Pro inside your Livewire components.

+If you are having troubles using the components, take a look in that app to see how we've done it.

 ## Handling a single upload

 You can use `x-media-library-attachment` component to upload a single file.

 ![Screenshot of the attachment component](/docs/laravel-medialibrary/v9/images/pro/attachment.png)

-Here's how that might look like in the view of your Livewire component
+Here's how that might look like in the view of your Livewire component:

 ```html
 <form method="POST" wire:submit.prevent="submit">